AmirSolt/Unity-Polytube/README.md

 ---

-## Replay Docs
+## Polytube Docs

-This package is a thin wrapper around 'Replay.exe'.
-For more information visit: [https://github.com/AmirSolt/replay](https://github.com/AmirSolt/replay)
+This package is a thin wrapper around 'Polytube.exe'.
+For more information visit: [https://github.com/AmirSolt/polytube](https://github.com/AmirSolt/polytube)